paulinedao/paulinedao/README.md

 Looking to collaborate on: Projects involving data analysis, visualization, and model training, preferentially on topics about medicine but not restricted to that.
 I'm eager to contribute to projects where I can apply and enhance my skills in Python and R.
 The best way to reach out to me is on [LinkedIn](https://www.linkedin.com/in/pauline-dao).
 Languages for collaborations are Spanish, English, French or German but reports in github are written in English.
-I am currently collaborating with a Data Analyst on a diabetes project :)